 Dr. V. Sreedhar Reddy takes his responsibilities very seriously and aims to provide state of the art care for preventions, diagnosis and treatment with a personal touch.
 He is well known for his experience and expertise in laser prostate surgery and minimally invasive surgery for kidney stone.
-He is also known for his expertise in performing surgery for sexual dysfunction and in the treatment of urinary problems in women and children.
+He is also known for his expertise in the treatment of urinary problems in women and children.
 His special area of interest is urological cancers like kidney cancer, bladder cancer, prostate cancer and genital cancers and he has done tremendous work in this field.

 - MS (General Surgery): Kasturba Medical College, Mangalore